battle-lab/twn_tsn/README.md

 ###Files and Formats

-####Total Expression File
-Tab delimited file containing corrected total expression data.
+* Total Expression File: Tab delimited file containing corrected total expression data.
 Each row represent a sample and each column represents a gene.
 First row and first column contain gene ids and sample ids, respectively.

-####Isoform Ratio File
-Tab delimited file containing corrected isoform ratio data.
+* Isoform Ratio File: Tab delimited file containing corrected isoform ratio data.
 Each row represent a sample and each column represents an isoform.
 First row and first column contain isoform ids and sample ids, respectively.
 Samples in both Total Expression and Isoform Ratio files have to be in the same order.

-####Gene Annotation File
-Tab delimited file with two columns: _gene_id_, and _ensembl_gene_id_.
+* Gene Annotation File: Tab delimited file with two columns: _gene_id_, and _ensembl_gene_id_.

-####Isoform Annotation File
-Tab delimited file with three columns: _transcript_id_ (isoform id),  _gene_id_, and _ensembl_gene_id_.
+* Isoform Annotation File: Tab delimited file with three columns: _transcript_id_ (isoform id),  _gene_id_, and _ensembl_gene_id_.

-####Positional Overlap File
-Tab delimited file with two columns (_gene1_, _gene2_) containing pair of genes (ensembl gene ids) with positional overlap in the genome.
+* Positional Overlap File: Tab delimited file with two columns (_gene1_, _gene2_) containing pair of genes (ensembl gene ids) with positional overlap in the genome.

-####Cross Mappability File
-Tab delimited file with two columns (_gene1_, _gene2_) containing pair of genes (ensembl gene ids) with cross mappability (see the paper for details).
+* Cross Mappability File: Tab delimited file with two columns (_gene1_, _gene2_) containing pair of genes (ensembl gene ids) with cross mappability (see the paper for details).

-#### Example Data
+### Example Data
 You may download example data from [here](https://drive.google.com/file/d/0B4XmrKDM9Pe3bmFaMWhqYXdmbjQ/view?usp=sharing).
 Please unzip the file and put inside the _twn directory_ (in the directory where twn.sh file is).
 If you do not keep data in this directory, please update the settings file accordingly.

 ###Settings